 - Why didn’t my biscuits rise?
 Be sure to use fresh baking soda and baking powder.
 Both only last for about a year in the pantry.
 Also, be sure you’re using ice cold buttermilk and chilled butter for the best results.

 - What If I Don’t Have Buttermilk?
-I love using buttermilk in this cheddar biscuit recipe for its tangy flavor.
+I love using buttermilk for its tangy flavor.
 The acid also leads to nice tender biscuits.
 If you don’t have buttermilk you can make your own with 1 tablespoon of vinegar per cup of milk.

 - 1 Cup Buttermilk

 - 1 ¼ Cups Finely Shredded Cheddar Cheese